 This is good for those with allergies to these less prominent nuts, or those advised to avoid them on a precautionary basis, but could arguably be needlessly over-cautious in at least one case — that of shea nut, to which no recorded confirmed allergic reaction exists, to my knowledge.

-When a brand describes itself as ‘free of the top allergens’ or similar, always ask yourself: do they mean US or UK / EU?
+But there’s also the problem of US individuals visiting the UK / EU — and vice versa.
+Whenever a brand describes itself as ‘free of the top allergens’ or similar, always ask yourself: do they mean US or UK / EU?